macloo/jQuery_useful/README.md

 ##Positioning and sensing DIVs ([view](http://macloo.github.io/jQuery_useful/positioning.html))

 *positioning.html, scripts/positions.js* - You want to overlay some circles or other visuals on top of a static graphic (in this case, it's a map), and you want something to open or pop up when an overlaid item is clicked.
-Most of this is accomplished with css (see *styles/positioning.css*), but the action happens with jQuery.
+Most of this is accomplished with CSS (see *styles/positioning.css*), but the action happens with jQuery - making something happen when you click the overlaid item.